Exposing and confronting the power of the fossil fuel industry

 State of play: Fossil fuels and energy politics in Canada

-Panel discussion style webinar with the Corporate Mapping Project Team members and researchers.
+Panel discussion style webinar on the fossil fuel and energy politics and trends in Canada with the Corporate Mapping Project Team members and researchers.

 - Eve Saint, Wet’suwet’en Land Defender